VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

-# Consumption-Logic-App--PowerShell-Utility
+# Standard-Logic-App--PowerShell-Utility
-This PowerShell utility lets you do bulk operations like cancel , resubmit runs on the consumption Logic App.
+This PowerShell utility lets you do bulk operations like cancel , resubmit runs on the Standard Logic App Workflows.

 1.Copy the PowerShell script desired folder
 2.Set up Azure Service Principal - Contributor access on the Subscription.